Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 - 15-17mm off sheath off of each internal cores e.g. live and neutral

-If you are fairly handy with a Stanley knife or pair of wire strippers then by all means you can strip the wires yourself, but if you are new to DIY electrics you may choose to get hold of a pair of the Quickwire strippers.
+If fairly handy with a Stanley knife or pair of wire strippers then by all means it can be done this way, but if not the Quickwire strippers are best used.

-With each end of your existing light circuit cable stripped to the exact requirements stated above, you can now insert them into the splitter box.
+With each end of the existing light circuit cable stripped to the exact requirements stated above, they are then inserted into the splitter box.

 Line up cables with the “L” and “N” markings on the splitter box, e.g. live first, earth in the middle and neutral and push into splitter box.

-The splitter is fairly forgiving and will locate each wire in the correct slot for you, as long as they are roughly in the right place.
+The splitter is fairly forgiving and will locate each wire in the correct slot, as long as they are roughly in the right place.

-Check window on the side of the splitter box to make sure you have enough cable in the splitter before clamping it down.
+There is a window on the side of the splitter box to make sure enough cable in the splitter before clamping it down.
 Ideally, the copper wire should extend down into the box.
-When the cable is fully in place, push the clamp down to lock it.
+When the cable is fully in place, the clamp is pushed down to lock it.

-Repeat the above for the other end of the existing lighting cable to fully recreate the loop and ensure that the circuit you have interrupted, continues to work when the power is switched back on.
+The above is repeated for the other end of the existing lighting cable to fully recreate the loop and ensure that the circuit you have interrupted, continues to work when the power is switched back on.

-Finally, run a new length of 1.5mm cable from the splitter to the rough location of the switch
+Finally, a new length of 1.5mm cable is run from the splitter to the rough location of the switch

-Strip the end as in the above and then fix it in place in the opposite end of the splitter box to the wires from the existing loop.
+As with the above, the ends are stripped and then fixed in place in the opposite end of the splitter box to the wires from the existing loop.

-Give yourself a little extra cable at the end your new light is going so you have some to play with.
+A little extra cable is left at the end your new light is going so you have some to play with.

-Both ends of power cable inserted into Quickwire junction box and new cable added for the additional light
+Both ends of the power cable are pushed into the Quickwire junctionbox and a new cable is added for the additional light.

 Whenever our electricians are setting up a lighting circuit in a loft, we always opt for fitting a strip light in the loft, particularly an LED one as we find they provide the best levels of lighting and are also cheap to run.